PCI DSS COMPLIANCE STATEMENT

-Depending upon the edition, PROXY Pro software will log remote control connections in the Windows Eventlog on the remote machine and also keep a centralized audit log of all access to remote computers.
+Depending upon the edition, PROXY Pro software will log remote control connections in the Windows Event Log on the remote machine and also keep a centralized audit log of all access to remote computers.
 This includes who connected to which machine and at what time and for how long.
-The Web Console (Private Cloud Edition) allows for activity reports to be generated.
+The Proxy Web Console allows for activity reports to be generated.

 Proxy Networks is committed to staying on top of any security issues that may arise.
 We monitor Microsoft Windows updates and OpenSSL releases.
 We provide updates to our software promptly when necessary.

 12. Maintain a policy that addresses information security for all personnel